ogioncz/pechar/README.md

 We are team behind http://fan-club-penguin.cz – the largest community of Club Penguin players in Czech Republic and Slovakia.

 ### Installation
-1. Download http://cdn.clubpenguin.com/play/en/web_service/game_configs/paper_items.json to current directory
+1. Download http://cdn.clubpenguin.com/play/en/web_service/game_configs/paper_items.json to *data/* directory
-2. Set path to items displayed on penguin.
-Due to CORS policies we can’t work with canvas, if we use images from other domains.
-You will have to mirror them (sample mirroring script included in *items/image/*)
+2. Due to CORS policies you can’t work with canvas data – required to take clothes off – if you use images from other domains.
+You will have to mirror them (sample mirroring script – PHP – included in *data/paper_items/*)

 ### License
 This work is licensed under a Creative Commons Attribution-ShareAlike 4.0 International License.
 Image data are property of Club Penguin.